RINmaker/RINmaker/README.md

 Options:
-  -h,--help                                                     Print this help message and exit -H,--help-expanded                                            Print this help message (expanded) and exit -i,--input TEXT:FILE REQUIRED                                 Path to .pdb or .cif file -o,--output TEXT REQUIRED                                     Output file (or directory if -d flag is specified) -d                                                            Use -o argument as a directory -l,--log TEXT=./main.txt                                      Log file -v,--verbose                                                  Log also to stdout -n,--no-hydrogen                                              Skip hydrogen fixing -w,--keep-water                                               Keep water residues
+  -h,--help                                                     Print this help message and exit -H,--help-expanded                                            Print this help message (expanded) and exit --version                                                     Display program version information and exit -i,--input TEXT:FILE REQUIRED                                 Path to .pdb or .cif file -o,--output TEXT REQUIRED                                     Output file (or directory if -d flag is specified) -d                                                            Use -o argument as a directory -l,--log TEXT=./main.txt                                      Log file --csv-out                                                     Output in CSV format rather than GraphML.
+This will output two CSV files per model, one for the nodes and one for the edges of the RIN
+  -v,--verbose                                                  Log also to stdout -n,--no-hydrogen                                              Skip hydrogen fixing -w,--keep-water                                               Keep water residues